gn0meavp/AVPStateMachine/README.md

 #### Additional logic for States with Blocks

-Each State could be managed remotely by using blocks.
-There are four blocks for four events of each blocks:
+Each State could be managed to use additional logic for the certain events by using blocks.
+There are four blocks for four events:

 ```objectivec
     typedef NS_ENUM(NSInteger, AVPStateLifeCycle) {